Common 2 and 3-Star Errors That Should Be Avoided

 Correction: If she had listened to the traffic report, she wouldn’t have taken the freeway and arrived on time to work.

-Typically, 3-star writing shows understanding of comma usage about half the time.
+Typically, 3-star writing shows an understanding of comma usage about half the time.
 In the above sentence, the introductory comma is correct, but a comma that appears before a coordinating conjunction is only used when both clauses are independent.
-A basic grasp of grammar, such as proper article use (a/an/the) and consistent subject/verb agreement, help make the writing clear at this level, although more complex punctuation like semicolons, colons and hyphens are more of a challenge.
+A basic grasp of grammar, such as proper article use (a/an/the) and consistent subject/verb agreement, helps make the writing clear at this level.
+However, more complex punctuation like semicolons, colons, and hyphens are more of a challenge.

 Example: This incredible product makes a variety of foods that suit your needs.

 Correction: This toaster oven not only perfectly heats your toast in the morning but warms up last night’s pizza for lunch, making it practical for any meal.

 Filler is anything that does not add value to your article.
 This can be in the form of repetitive phrasing or ideas, being vague as in the example above, or making obvious or irrelevant statements.
 The last of these often takes the article off-topic.
 Another characteristic of filler is the use of a passive voice, which takes action out of a sentence and often distances the reader from your argument or topic.

 How you approach your article will make a difference in the quality of your content.
 Since making a clear statement to your audience is at the heart of all writing, try making these three things part of your process on the path to improvement.

 1. Comprehension: When you start writing, check that you understand your topic.
 Read and research thoroughly, and then, summarize what you’ve learned.
 This will help not only prevent plagiarism but clarify that you know your subject.
 If you have time, don’t be afraid to walk away from your summary or a first draft, even if only for five minutes, so that you return to your writing with fresh eyes.